karstenkoeth/bashutils/README.md

 # Connect to Servers

 These scripts (ssh2*, scp2*, scpF*) are only useful in combination with the private keys.
 Therefore, as an alien user of this repository they are useless.

+# TODO

+Write little script similar to devicemonitor-getDiskSpace() with one program parameter "Mount Point" to get file size of disk in MByte (1 GByte = 1024 MByte).